They were in the same class. In my class.

 He says he is going to leave me.
 He says he is leaving.
 I asked him why did you say you loved me?
 He says he was just joking.
 And he is leaving.

-For an hour I sat with her, a girl I had never liked, while she poured her heart out to me about the crimes of a guy I thought of as jolly good fellow.
-The dreams, the hopes, the expectations…everything that had lain under the ruthless ambition.
-All her drive and zeal to do well and carry both of them out of their lower-middle class status, out of the gargantuan family expectations that they may both be able to stand up and do what they wanted one day.
+For an hour I sat with her, a girl I had never liked, while she poured her heart out to me about the crimes of a guy I thought of as a jolly good fellow.
+The dreams, the hopes, the expectations – everything that had lain under the ruthless ambition.
+All her drive and zeal to do well.
+Her plan to carry both of them out of their lower-middle-class status.
+The gargantuan family expectations that they had to fight to do what they wanted one day.
 And just before the very end, just before the final exams, he had cut her out.
 He hadn’t meant a word of it.
 It had all been a sham.
 And she was devastated.

-In the second week of the exams he was seen chatting up two girls from the other class.
+In the second week of the exams, he was seen chatting up two girls from the other class.
 And by next month it was rumored that he was seeing one of them.
-The P.A. joke faded out and was never raked up again, even while other mortifying love-tales were dug up at every alumni meet.
+The P.A. joke faded out and was never raked up again, even while other mortifying love tales were dug up at every alumnus meet.

 But something shifted for all of us in that one month.
 All the boys from her “I’m a tomboy!” days seemed to be saying with their sneering glances, “It served her right.”

 She graduated with top marks and found her footing in a job-tough market.
 Marriage happened a year back, to another man of her own choice.
-Of him I know nothing more and have no desire to, any furthur.
+Of him, I know nothing more and have no desire to, any further.
 It’s good to want something and wonderful to get what you want; just not at the cost of stepping on someone else’s toes – or heart.

 She once introduced herself on stage with –